 37.4 Intra-BSS and inter-BSS PPDU classification for UHR STA

-(#1407) A UHR STA shall follow the rules defined in 35.2.3 (Intra-BSS and inter-BSS PPDU classification for EHT STA) to classify a PPDU as intra-BSS or inter-BSS PPDU, where:
+(#1407) A UHR STA shall follow the rules defined in 35.2.3 (Intra-BSS and inter-BSS PPDU classification for EHT STA) to classify a PPDU as intra-BSS or inter-BSS PPDU, with the following addition:

 — Rules related to an EHT MU PPDU that is not in an EHT SU transmission also apply to a UHR MU PPDU that is not in a UHR SU transmission

+A UHR STA shall classify a received PPDU as an inter-BSS PPDU if all of the following conditions are met:

+the PPDU is a UHR MU PPDU where the RXVECTOR parameter UPLINK_FLAG is 0

+the RXVECTOR parameter PPDU_TYPE is 1 or 2

+the RXVECTOR parameter BSS_COLOR and the RXVECTOR parameter BSS_COLOR2 are not 0 and are not the BSS color of the BSS of which the STA is a member

+the BSS color is not disabled (see 26.17.3.3 (Disabling BSS color)).

+A UHR STA shall classify the received PPDU as an intra-BSS PPDU if all of the following conditions are met:

+the PPDU is a UHR MU PPDU where the RXVECTOR parameter UPLINK_FLAG is 0,

+the RXVECTOR parameter PPDU_TYPE is 1 or 2

+one of the RXVECTOR parameter BSS_COLOR and the RXVECTOR parameter BSS_COLOR2 is the BSS color of the BSS of which the STA is a member or the BSS color of any TDLS direct links to which the STA belongs if the STA is a UHR STA associated with a non-UHR AP

+the BSS color is not disabled (see 26.17.3.3 (Disabling BSS color)).

 TGbn editor: Insert the following subclause 37.15.3 (Intra-PPDU power save for non-AP UHR STAs) at the end of subclause 37.15 in the latest version of TGbn Draft as follows: